anushkachauhxn/frontend-mentor-projects/projects/10-chat-app-css-illustration/README.md

-# 🎯 Frontend Mentor - Shortly URL Shortening API Challenge
+# 🎯 Frontend Mentor - Chat App CSS Illustration Challenge

 This is a solution to the [Chat app CSS illustration challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.